fponticelli/edge/README.md

   * `var entity : Entity`

-    To only use when `update(/*...*/)` takes at least one argument. `entity` will reference the container of the components that are currently processed by the `update` method.
+    To only be declared when `update(/*...*/)` takes at least one argument. `entity` will reference the container of the components that are currently processed by the `update` method.

   * `var timeDelta : Float`